Pixayo/pixayo-dotfiles/README.md

 1. Flakes aren't sufficient, you need the `data/` directory or at least a modified copy of it.
 If you skip this step, you will need to overwrite a bunch of values both in `nixos/` and in `home-manager`.
 2. You don't need both `nixos/` and `home-manager/` to be in the same directory, but make sure that they can access `data/`.
 3. Try changing values in `data/`, for example: switch "desktop" from `GNOME` to `COSMIC` and see what it does.
+4. You can find some of the commands listed in `data/aliases.nix` useful for rebuilding my system.
-4. There are some comments scattered around.
+5. There are some comments scattered around.
 Go read them all!

 ## WIP